-|Type:||Trad, Alpine, 2000 ft, 20 pitches, Grade IV|
+|Type:||Trad, Alpine, 2800 ft (848 m), 20 pitches, Grade IV|

-|Shared By:||peachy spohn on Sep 3, 2008|
+|Shared By:||peachy spohn on Sep 3, 2008 · Updates|

-|Admins:||Scott Coldiron, Nate Ball, Jon Nelson, Micah Klesick|
+|Admins:||Scott Coldiron, Jon Nelson, Micah Klesick, Z Winters|

 Roughly the first 3 pitches are the hardest.
 1: Climb up easy terrain off a big ledge about 150 feet above the base of the toe to a small tree.
 2: Continue up through an awkward 5.8 slot (harder with backpacks) to a face and then to a nice ledge.
 Small crimps inside the slot for the left hand are useful and make sure to step out on the face with your feet.
 3: Follow a striking lie back crack on your left for quite a ways.
 This is 5.9+ and sustained.
 Once you pull over a small roof there will be another ledge to set up a belay.

 From here veer up and right, following the path of least resistance.
 The rock at times is loose and almost always covered in crumbly black lichen.
 It is mostly easy 5th class with an occasional 5.6 move.
 There is, about 5 pitches up, a short slab traverse that takes you even further to the right.
 Once you do this, the Notch ridge will come into view and once reached it will connect you with the Upper North Ridge.
 It takes longer than you think, but keep on trucking.